Vicente-Labs/smart-condo/README.md

 ## Rns (Business Rules)
 - [x] The user should not be able to register with a duplicate email
-- [ ] The administrator must validate all common area reservations before confirming them
 - [ ] A user cannot reserve more than one common area at the same time
-- [ ] Votes can only be created by administrators
+- [ ] Polls can only be created by administrators
-- [ ] A user cannot vote more than once in a voting session
+- [x] A user cannot vote more than once in a voting session
 - [ ] Maintenance requests must be validated and prioritized by the administrator
 - [ ] The administrator can manage shared announcements and documents
 - [ ] The administrator can register and remove condominium employees